List of unproduced film projects based on Marvel Comics: The Fantastic Four

 In 2002, Arad recalled that, while on a trip to Puerto Rico in 1993, a fan noticing Arad's Fantastic Four shirt expressed excitement over the film's upcoming premiere, of which Arad said he was unaware.
-Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed, in order to prevent its release.
+Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed in order to prevent its release.
 Eichinger continued negotiations to produce a big-budget adaptation, speaking with directors including Chris Columbus, Peyton Reed, and Peter Segal.
 After pre-production briefly went underway in 1996, Eichinger and his company, by that time called Constantin Film, began production in 2004 of Fantastic Four with an estimated $90 million budget.
 Following that film's 2005 release, Eichinger and Constantin produced a $130 million sequel, Fantastic Four: Rise of the Silver Surfer (2007).
 Although never officially released to the general public, but exhibited once on May 31, 1994, The Fantastic Four has been subject to bootleg recordings.
 The film is available to watch on YouTube and Dailymotion.

+Mongrel: The Legend of Copperhead

+In the early 1980s, famed filmmaker George Romero was attached to direct a feature film adaptation of the Marvel Comics character Copperhead titled Mongrel: The Legend of Copperhead.
+At the time, it was planned to be the first film adaptation of a Marvel Comics property.
+However, the project was ultimately cancelled due to a lack of funds from Marvel.
+Romero would go on to work on other projects, while the first Marvel Comics film adaptation would be Howard the Duck, released in 1986.